 If you find yourself struggling to keep your team (or yourself) motivated, it may be time to take a closer look at some of the ideas by Daniel H. Pink, in his book Drive: The Surprising Truth about What Motivates Us.

-Drawing on four decades of scientific research on human motivation, Daniel H. Pink shares the secret ingredients behind productivity, fulfilment and happiness in our modern society.
+Drawing on four decades of scientific research on human motivation, Daniel H. Pink shares the secret ingredients behind productivity, fulfillment, and happiness in our modern society.
+Before exploring Daniel H. Pink’s insights on how to increase intrinsic motivation, let’s first understand the concept of intrinsic motivation, its benefits, and the barriers to achieving it.

 In the long run, people who are motivated intrinsically by the freedom, challenge, and purpose of their tasks almost always outperform and enjoy greater well-being than those who are motivated by external rewards like money and recognition.